 ● Increased blood pressure and heart rate

 This is, by no means, a complete list of adverse effects of Guarana.
 Others may appear, and if so, consult your physician or healthcare provider regarding the side effects.
-You can also report them directly to FDA at 1-800-FDA-1088.

 What are the health benefits of Guarana?